 Safe Food Handlers Corp.
 Toll Free: (888) 793-5136

-If you have misplaced your current certificate (FSSMC only) and need a replacement copy, or if you'd like to report a change of address, please e-mail the Illinois Department of Public Health with your request. firstname.lastname@example.org
+If you have misplaced your current FSSMC and need a replacement copy, or if you'd like to report a change of address, please e-mail the Illinois Department of Public Health with your request at firstname.lastname@example.org